View all Dublin Stories

 Once the oldest square in Europe, this 22 acre park is the perfect place for a stroll.

 The green is steeped in history and you can learn a lot simply by walking around the meandering paths, stopping to admire some of Dublin’s most beautiful tributes to the past.
-It is situated in the heart of the city within walking distance of the Little Museum of Dublin, MoLI and the National Museum, making it the perfect place to take a break from the museum circuit, get some fresh air and enjoy the sunshine*.
+It is situated in the heart of the city across the road from the Little Museum of Dublin, MoLI and the National Museum, making it the perfect place to take a break from the museum circuit, get some fresh air and enjoy the sunshine*.
 One word of advice: Watch out for the seagulls!

 *Sunshine is not guaranteed.